 Employers must proactively assess the risks of workplace violence.
 Participation and support of a competent team of individuals is vital throughout the process.
 To help decide who should be consulted, refer to the Hazard Consultation Table provided on page 6 keeping in mind what type of knowledge individual stakeholders should have in order to provide meaningful insight.
-To further engage frontline staff, it's advisable that a worker survey be conducted before the assessment to ensure a better understanding of risk including:
+To further engage frontline staff, it's advisable that a survey be conducted before the assessment to ensure a better understanding of risk including

-- the nature of the work - how frequently resident population and resident acuity changes - resident risk levels - current staffing skill set and competencies and skill mix - processes around management of staff skill set and competencies and surge protocols
+- the nature of the work - how frequently patient population and patient acuity changes - patient risk levels - current staffing skill set and competencies and skill mix - processes around management of staff skill set and competencies and surge protocols

-Hazard Consultation Table Hazard Category Category 1: Physical environment, exterior and general worksite Category 2: Work settings and conditions Category 3: Direct resident care or interaction Description Assessment of risks related to the physical characteristics / nature of the general public areas of the facility - e.g., entrances, exits, stairwells and areas outside specific units or departments that may contribute to incidents of violence.
-Assessment of risks related to the work activities, working conditions, and physical characteristics of a specific work area - e.g., a unit or department and its inherent attributes / challenges that may contribute to incidents of violence - e.g., interview / counselling / activation rooms, working alone, ambulance transport etc. Assessment of risks related to the face-to-face care activities provided to, and intercommunication with, the resident that may contribute to incidents of violence.
-Who should participate in the assessment Any of the following: Security Environmental Services, Maintenance, Facilities JHSC Members Workplace Violence Prevention Committee OHS Professional Department / unit managers Frontline staff Managers of departments / units where client / residents care or services are provided Frontline staff
+Hazard C onsultation Table Hazard Category Category 1: Physical environment, exterior and general worksite Category 2: Work settings and conditions Category 3: Direct patient care or interaction Description Assessment of risks related to the physical characteristics / nature of the general public areas of the facility - e.g., entrances, exits, stairwells and areas outside specific units or departments that may contribute to incidents of violence.
+Assessment of risks related to the work activities, working conditions, and physical characteristics of a specific work area - e.g., a unit or department and its inherent attributes / challenges that may contribute to incidents of violence - e.g., interview / counselling / treatment rooms, working alone, ambulance bays etc. Assessment of risks related to the face-to- face care activities provided to, and intercommunication with, the patient that may contribute to incidents of violence.
+Who should participate in the assessment Any of the following: Security Environmental Services, Maintenance, Facilities JHSC Members Workplace Violence Prevention Committee OHS Professional Department / unit managers Frontline staff Managers of departments / units where patient care or services are provided Frontline staff